js044/ccm_docs/content/docs/staff-and-membership.md

 {{< /hint >}}

 **Responsibilities**
 - Conduct the biyearly review process as the head of the VSA review team.
-Give all tallied votes to the Associate Editor for averaging/the final selection process.
+After discussion and voting have ended, they will add all votes to the score tracking spreadsheet.
 - Help define the visual language for each issue alongside the Graphic Designer.
 This will entail giving feedback and assisting with asset creation.
 - Create illustrations for blog posts (2-3 per month).
 - Run workshops related to art.